This post may contain affiliate links. Please read our disclosure policy.

 Pin this recipe for later!Pin This

-All you need to do is cook up the meat and then add everything (including the uncooked pasta!) to your slow cooker and let your crockpot do all the work.
+All you need to do is cook up the meat and then add everything (including the uncooked pasta!) to your slow cooker.
+Here’s how it comes together:

 Cooked groune beef and sausage in a skillet.